nightowl886/Tableau-Nintendo-Switch-dashboard/README.md

   - Short game description/summary

-- This interaction allows users to explore individual titles without leaving the dashboard, creating a more immersive and informative experience.
+- This interaction allows users to explore individual titles without leaving the dashboard, creating a more immersive and user‑friendly exploration experience.

 ### 6. Quality of Frequent Publishers
 - A bubble chart comparing publishers by both release volume and average rating.